ritikasaboo13/Quantized-GEMM-for-Transformer-Inference/README.md

 Quantized Transformer with Int8 Matrix Multiplication

 Overview
-In this project, we developed custom CUDA kernels to implement a fully quantized transformer model.
+In this project, we developed custom CUDA kernels to implement the quantization scheme outlined in "LLM.int8(): 8-bit Matrix Multiplication for Transformers at Scale" (https://arxiv.org/abs/2208.07339) to perform transformer inference.
 Our approach leverages int8 quantized matrix multiplications, optimizing both performance and memory usage for transformer-based architectures.

-Key Features
+KEY FEATURES

 Int8 Quantized Matrix Multiplication: Implemented absmax vector-wise quantization for faster and more memory-efficient matrix operations.